grrimgrriefer/HismithFunscriptPlayer/README.md

   - Install and run [Intiface Central](https://intiface.com/central/).
   - Ensure the WebSocket server is active on the (default) port `12345` (`ws://127.0.0.1:12345/buttplug`).
   - Connect compatible devices inside Intiface.
+- **FFmpeg & FFprobe:**
+  - Required for generating dynamic video thumbnails and analyzing video duration gaps.
+Must be available in system `PATH` for native execution (pre-installed in Docker container).

 ### 2. Configuration (`.env`)
 Create a `.env` file in the project root: